jianfenw/word_parser/html_parser/README.md

 # HTML FILE Parser
 The repo contains the html file parser.<br>

-Recently, the developer for an iOS app 'Nian' has claimed that he is going to stop the Nian's service.
-If you were an user, you may want to download all your past post.
-Otherwise, when the app service stops, your data will get lost.<br>
+Recently, the developer for an iOS app `Nian` has claimed that he is going to stop the `Nian`'s service.
+If you were an user, you must want to download all your past posts.
+Otherwise, when the app stops running its service, all your data will get lost.<br>

-'Nian' provides you a download link to download your post book.
-However, for these post books, your cannot see your uploaded photos.
-These photos are just some URLs linked to the images, which are still stored in their servers.<br>
+`Nian` provides you a link to download your post book.
+In fact, these books are just some html files.
+In these html files, your cannot directly see your uploaded photos.
+These photos are some URLs linked to the posted images, which are still stored in their servers.<br>

 This tool is used to automate the process to download the images in a html file, store them locally, and modify the html file to make these images visible.<br>